otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.1-observability-api-gateway/README.md

 ### 5.4 Request Forwarding Headers

-When proxying requests, forward the original client's IP and correlation ID:
+When proxying requests, forward the original client's IP and correlation ID so downstream services can log them:

 ```typescript
 createProxyMiddleware({